1. Alternative Dispute Resolution (ADR)

 To become a juvenile court judge, a person must go through many years of formal schooling.
 In this line of work, it is not uncommon for the judge to make more than $120,000 a year.
 Juvenile court judges must live according to high ethical standards.

 The type of work that a lawyer performs depends on the type of lawyer he or she is.
-For example, a family lawyer tends to spend the most of his or her time working divorce cases, child custody cases, adoption cases and so forth.
+For example, a family lawyer tends to spend most of his or her time working on divorce cases, child custody cases, adoption cases, and so forth.
 A criminal defense attorney usually works cases defending criminal offenders.

 No matter the type of lawyer a person becomes, he or she will have to obtain a post-secondary education as well as pass certain exams.
 Lawyers can make very good money; however, they tend to work long hours, especially when handling cases that go to trial.

 If a person wants to become a lawyer, it is best to speak with a career counselor to determine the exact educational path that needs to be followed.

 When a person works in legal administration, he or she is responsible for managing a wide range of daily operations that take place in a legal office.
 Legal administrators tend to be responsible for a legal firm’s finances; however, it is not uncommon for an actual accountant to come in and handle the financially-related tasks.
 The administrators also tend to be in charge of managing the firm’s office.

 To be successful in the field of legal administration, a person will need top-notch organizational skills, great communication skills, good customer service skills, and have superb secretarial abilities.

 In this line of work, legal administrators can expect to earn more than $40,000 a year.
 A person does not have to have a formal degree to become a legal administrator; however, formal education will help to broaden employment opportunities.

 12. Legal Assistant